YuDrew/DjangoForum/README.md

 - Mandatory email verification
 - Post commenting
 ## Known bugs 🕷
-- Posts don't display who posted
-- Users can assign other users as authors to posts
 - Posts cannot properly display images and assign blank images to posts without images
 ## General Thoughts / Feedback on the Assignment 💭
 I can't give feedback until this is finished!